donggoolosori/yolov5_son_face/README.md

 # Description
-face detection of son heung-min with yolo v5
+- face detection of son heung-min with yolo v5
+- Train with Custom datasets
+# Results